Daughters of the American Revolution: Eligibility

-The DAR published a book, available online, with the names of thousands of minority patriots, to enable family and historical research.
+DAR published a book, available online, with the names of thousands of minority patriots, to enable family and historical research.
 Its online Genealogical Research System (GRS) provides access to a database, and it is digitizing family Bibles to collect more information for research.

-The organization has chapters in all 50 U.S. states and in the District of Columbia.
-DAR chapters have been founded in Australia, Austria, the Bahamas, Bermuda, Canada, France, Germany, Italy, Japan, Mexico, Spain, and the United Kingdom.
-The DAR is a governing organization within the Hereditary Society Community of the United States of America, and each DAR President General has served on HSC's board since its inception.
+The organization has chapters in all 50 U.S. states and Washington, D.C..
+DAR chapters outside the U.S. have been founded in Australia, Austria, the Bahamas, Bermuda, Canada, France, Germany, Italy, Japan, Mexico, Spain, and the United Kingdom.
+DAR is a governing organization within the Hereditary Society Community of the United States of America, and each DAR President General has served on HSC's board since its inception.